How Melissa McCarthy and Author Lee Israel Are Connected

 Sitting with ET at the Whitby Hotel in Midtown Manhattan, the actress known for her breakout role in Bridesmaids and subsequent comedic hits -- The Heat, Spy, TV's Mike & Molly and hosting Saturday Night Live -- reminisces about her early days in New York City, where she moved at the age of 20 after escaping rural life in her home state of Illinois.

-It was around that time that Israel, strapped for cash and unable to secure an advance from her publisher for a new biography about Fannie Brice, turned to faking and stealing letters by famous people.
+It was around that time that Israel, strapped for cash and unable to secure an advance from her publisher for a new biography about Fanny Brice, turned to faking and stealing letters by famous people.
 Before and during her time as a forger, Israel was a regular at Julius’, a known curmudgeon who sat alone with her headphones on her ears as she listened to a portable cassette player.

 The Greenwich Village bar -- just a block away from the Stonewall Inn and a local mecca for the gay community -- was a place that McCarthy believes Israel liked to visit because she wouldn’t be bothered by people there.
 Like the author, McCarthy found herself going to Julius’ in her early days in New York City.
 Then a budding standup comedian, she admits to having no idea who Israel was at the time.